bballhaus/HeuristicWithQLearning/README.md

 # CS221 Final Project (Spring 2025) — Learning Heuristics for A* in Imperfect Mazes

-This repository contains the code, data, and results for our final project in CS 221.
-We explored using **tabular Q-learning** to learn heuristics that improve A* search efficiency in imperfect mazes.
+This repository contains the code, data, and results for our final project in CS 221: Artificial Intelligence: Principles and Techniques.
+We explored how **tabular Q-learning** can be used to learn heuristics that improve the efficiency of A* search in imperfect mazes, which contain loops and misleading paths.

 ## Author Names:
 - Brooke Ballhaus